 CCIP Frequently Asked Questions (FAQs)

 Millions of dollars pour into real estate developments every year with tens of millions of dollars at risk in potential liability claims.
-If you have questions about CCIP insurance, please visit our forum or drop us a comment below.
 Our mission is to answer your questions with the best answers possible.

 What is a period of indemnity?